 - Step 3: Renovate.
 Make the upgrades around the home.
 For some items, you can do the renovations yourself, though hiring a professional is recommended (e.g. for hazmat).
 For any mechanical installation (except thermostats), a professional is required.
 All purchases must be made in Canada.

 - Step 4: Get Your Post-Upgrade Evaluation.
 The same friendly Energy Advisor comes back to your home and verifies that you have done the work.

-- Step 5: Get Your grant.
-Submit your documents and get the grant.
+- Step 5: Get Your renovation grant.
+Submit your documents and get rebates.
 You may want to look for provincial incentives too.
 The funds can stack up.